 What is a colonoscopy?
 This procedure detects early signs of colon, or colorectal, cancer that make your chances of recovery and survival more likely.

 A colonoscopy is a way for your doctor to check the health of your colon (large intestine) by viewing the inside through a tiny camera scope.
-It’s used to screen for colorectal cancer, colorectal polyps, ulcerative colitis, and Crohn’s disease.
+It’s used to screen for colorectal cancer, colorectal polyps, ulcerative colitis, and Crohn’s disease, as part of a screening program designed to detect disease at its earliest stages.

 The procedure is done with a colonoscope, a long, thin, flexible instrument that magnifies the view of your colon and rectum.
 Performed in an outpatient setting, patients are comfortable, with minimum inconvenience.